fanniew506/sound-byte/README.md

 * Authentication
   * Session is authenticated in the backend.
 All queries return data that corresponds to the proper user.
-  * User can log in from any page in the app.
-Clicking on a link to save a recipe, access recipe box, etc. prompt the user for log in (as on the original app).
 * Continuous play of selected song while navigating pages
 * User can upload new tracks
 * Comment on tracks